1. Resource Library

 What is the indirect cash flow method?

-The indirect cash flow accounting method starts with the company’s net income, which you then adjust in various ways to convert into cash flows from operating activities.
+The indirect cash flow method in accounting starts with the company’s net income, which you then adjust in various ways to convert into cash flows from operating activities.

 You will make some of these adjustments to net income when using the indirect method of cash flows.
 These might include things like: